iricartb/university-os-memory-allocation-processes/README.md

 <h1>Operating System</h1>

-Memory allocation of the processes of an operating system, interrupts and syscalls.
+Memory allocation of the processes of an operating system, interrupts and syscalls using C language.